Definition

 consisting a set and a binary operation of such that

-- G has an identity element, usually denoted
+- G has an identity element

-- The operation is associative, a.k.a
+, with the property that - The operation is associative, a.k.a

 - Each elements of